Shaaali/identity-apps/docs/guides/authentication/conditional-auth/add-authentications-based-on-api-calls.md

      <img :src="$withBase('/assets/img/guides/secret/add-secret-to-script.png')" alt="Add secret to script">

      - If you are adding an already existing secret, click "+" next to the secret in the drop-down menu.
-     - If you need a new secret, you can first <a :href="$withBase('/guides/authentication/conditional-auth/configure-conditional-auth/#create-a-new-secret-on-the-console')">create a new secret</a> and then select the new secret from the drop-down menu.
+     - If you need a new secret, you can first <a :href="$withBase('/guides/authentication/conditional-auth/configure-conditional-auth/#create-a-new-secret-on-the-console')">create a new secret</a>.

-    Now the created secret will be displayed on the dropdown, and if you want to add this new secret to your script, click on the secret from the dropdown and it will be automatically added to the location that your cursor points to in your script.
+          Now the new secret will be listed when you click the key icon.
+You can click "+" to add it in the script.